sumanthrb/insights/_posts/2025-02-03-rag-vs-finetuning.md

 ## When neither is the answer

-We've seen teams spend months fine-tuning a model to return JSON — when simply adding *"respond only in valid JSON"* to the system prompt would have done the job.
+We've seen teams spend months fine-tuning a model to return JSON, when simply adding *"respond only in valid JSON"* to the system prompt would have done the job.
 The discipline is knowing when to reach for infrastructure and when the answer is just better prompting craft.

 **Specific cases where neither helps:**
 - Hallucination caused by ambiguous user input :  fix the input, not the model